1st arrondissement, Paris, France

 At Thierry Marx’s Sur Mesure, you sink into the curved seat.
 The restaurant is spotlessly white: thick fabric drapes the walls and ceiling, the chairs, table, even the floor is a subdued white.
 As the third course of the tasting menu arrives, you realize that the white acts as a blank canvas, giving all the attention to the plated masterpieces.

-Bar 8 - Cool cocktails in sophisticated surroundings
+Bar 8 - offering cocktails and light bites

 Sitting on posh Rue Saint-Honoré, the Mandarin Oriental is a three minute walk from the Tuileries Gardens (entering at Rue de Castiglione or Rue Cambon) and 10 minutes (by foot) from the Louvre of the banks of the Seine.
 The international airports are both about 20 minutes away.